justinmahar/react-sub-unsub/README.md

 ## Static Functions

-If you'd like to call the functions used by `Subscriptions` manually, you can use the static functions available in the `Subscribe` class:
+If you'd like to call the functions used by `Subs` manually, you can use the static functions available in the `Subscribe` class:

 ```js
 import { Subscribe } from 'subscribe-events';